Mustafa-Shoukat1/My-AI-and-Data-Science-Journey-Personal-Roadmaps-of-AI-ML-DS/Data Scientist_|_Machine_Learning_Engineer_Roadmap.md

 ---

 ### 3. Data Visualization 📈
-Data visualization is essential for insights and presentation of results.
+Data visualization is essential for insights and the presentation of results.

 #### Matplotlib 🎨
 - Bar Chart, Pie Chart, Histogram, Scatter Plot